Legal Document Translation Services for HR Departments of Multinational Companies

 Hispanic employees brought a sexual harassment suit against a Colorado company.
 The company’s written anti-harassment policy was not translated into Spanish.
 The result – the company paid a $255,000 settlement to resolve the matter.

 These two examples demonstrate a larger point – don’t let your company be penny wise and pound foolish.
-Any savings your company realizes on the front end by choosing not to translate important HR documents and other company-wide communications will be outweighed by the sums your company will pay in legal fines and settlements on the back end.
+Any savings your company realizes on the front end by choosing not to translate important HR documents and other company-wide communications into the languages of its employees with limited English proficiency, or LEP employees, will be outweighed by the sums your company will pay in legal fines and settlements on the back end.
 How do you avoid such costly lawsuits?
 Employ an experienced, professional legal translation service All Language Alliance, Inc.

 • The Need For Uniform Global Communications Has Increased